Numbness

 - Trouble talking.

-- Sudden, bad headache.
+- A sudden, bad headache.

 You are likely to have a CT scan or MRI if: